 Just as you teach your dog to respect your baby, you want to teach your baby to respect your dog.
 Once your child begins to explore more, it is important to supervise all interactions between them and the dog.
 It will become crucial to teach your child not to bother the dog while eating or chewing a bone, no pulling tails, no following them into the crate, no riding them like a pony, etc.

 Honestly, these lessons on mutual respect cannot begin soon enough.
 I often see children who have provoked an otherwise peaceful dog, simply because they were unsupervised or had not been given proper instruction.
+If you can not supervise your baby and dog utilize gates to help give each of them space.
 Any dog (and any breed) can be pushed to a limit where they may feel threatened or overwhelmed and any dog is capable of biting.
 We need to make sure to teach both parties how to coexist with the other respectably.
 All of the responsibility can not be on the dog or the child.